Gloria-21/yoga-project/README.md

 To check the website performance level as well as the speed I used [Google lighthouse](https://developers.google.com/web/tools/lighthouse)
 ![Atl text](/assets/doc/validator/lighthouse.png)
 )

+### Test case

+The potential clients fo the webiste can follow two different paths depending on their necesities.
+If they chose attend to a face to face class they will follow

+Home > Schedule (card or navbar) > Contact us > Success

+If they are looking for an online course to practice on their own time they will follow

+Home > On-demand (card or navbar) > Purchase > Create an account > Success

 ### Bugs